Huotes/CommitMaker/README.md

 When Chuck Norris sends in his taxes, he sends blank forms and includes only a picture of himself, crouched and ready to attack.
 Chuck Norris has not had to pay taxes, ever.

 Microsoft: “You’ve got questions.
 We’ve got dancing paperclips.”

+Java programmers are some of the most materialistic people I know, very object-oriented